jean0521/35L-Project/README.md

 ## Usage

-**Log In**: Please use your username and password to log in.
+**Customize User-page Theme**: At the User Login and Register Page, you can customize the page's theme to improve your visual experience.

 **Register**: If you do not have an account yet, you can register for an account.

-**Customize User-page Theme**: At the User Login and Register Page, you can customize the page's theme to improve your visual experience.
+**Log In**: You can log in with your username and password.

+**Adding Friends**: After you log in, you can add other users as your friends.

-**Real-Time Chat**: Once logged in, you can start chatting with your friends.
+**Real-Time Chat**: Click on the users you want to chat with, and start chatting with them.
 Messages are sent and received in real-time.

 **Message History**: Your chat history will be available for reference, and you can scroll through previous messages.

-**Friend List**: A friend list is displayed.
+**Friend List**: You can check your contacts in the friend list.

-**Adding Friends**: You can add other users as your friends.

 **Deleting Friends**: You can delete your current friends.